New designer Chemena Kamali relaunches Chloé with a 1970s-tinged debut at Paris Fashion Week - ExBulletin

 There remains the hope that this great Parisian House will soon find Williams' successor.

 American fashion maestro Rick Owens' latest showcase was an avant-garde exploration of anthropomorphism, presenting a universe where humans and aliens merge.
-Owens' ready-to-wear collection, nicknamed Porterville in homage to the California town of his youth, served as this season's namesake and muse.
-The logos emblazoned on the tops paid homage to Owens' roots and catapulted the audience into a spectacle of dark displacements and surreal, inhuman references.
+Owens' ready-to-wear collection, dubbed Porterville in homage to the California town of his youth, served as this season's namesake and muse.
+Logos emblazoned on the tops paid homage to Owens' roots and catapulted the audience into a spectacle of dark displacements and surreal, inhuman references.

 Models emerged as if from the future, their silhouettes considerably elongated by boots reminiscent of insect limbs or exaggerated horse hooves and cap-crowned heads that fused equestrian with cosmic explorer.
 The silver ball pendants added an ancient and futuristic aura to the unique edge of the collection.